Natalia Puziricova

 The Manhwaricano house in South Korea by Rieuldorang Atelier.

-The house-manifesto proclamation of a new normality.
-The classic roof outline is hidden inside a cubic volume.
-The through-aisle — central element of the design, the result of the evolution of the concept «patio».
-Almost all of the windows face inward, not outward, conveying the message of turning inward and reflection.
+A house-manifesto that proclaims a new normality.
+The classic roofline is hidden inside a cubic volume.
+The through-passage — the central element of the design — is the result of evolving the idea of the «patio».
+Almost all of the windows face inward rather than outward, conveying a message of turning inward and reflecting.

 more photos of entrance groups of private homes.